Gissio/radpro/README.md

 ## Features

-* Provides instantaneous rate, average rate, dose, and history modes.
+* Instantaneous rate, average rate, dose, and history modes.
-* Incorporates a true random number generator to generate secure passwords (letters & numbres, full ASCII), random hexadecimal and decimal numbres, 6-sided dice throws, and coin flips.
+* True random number generator to generate secure passwords (letters & numbres, full ASCII), random hexadecimal and decimal numbres, 6-sided dice throws, and coin flips.
-* Includes an intuitive user interface for easy navigation and hassle-free use.
+* Intuitive user interface for easy navigation and hassle-free use.
-* Supports measurements in Sievert, rem, cpm and cps.
+* Measurements in Sievert, rem, cpm and cps.
-* Offers multiple history periods, including 2-minute, 10-minute, 1-hour, 6-hour and 24-hour options.
+* Multiple history periods, including 2-minute, 10-minute, 1-hour, 6-hour and 24-hour options.
-* Presents 95% confidence intervals to ensure accurate readings.
+* 95% confidence intervals to ensure accurate readings.
-* Provides measurement hold for instantaneous rate, average rate, and dose.
+* Measurement hold for instantaneous rate, average rate, and dose.
-* Features an overload alert to prevent damage to the device.
+* Overload alert to prevent damage to the device.
-* Enables customizable rate and dose alarms.
+* Customizable rate and dose alarms.
-* Offers a unique and fun feature: Nuclear chess.
+* Unique and fun feature: Nuclear chess.
-* Allows configurable pulse click sounds: off, quiet, loud.
+* Configurable pulse click sounds: off, quiet, loud.
-* Includes a configurable backlight timer: off, on for 10 seconds, on for 60 seconds, or always on.
+* Configurable backlight: off, pulse flashes, on for 10 seconds, on for 60 seconds, or always on.
-* Allows configurable battery type for battery level monitoring.
+* Configurable battery type for battery level monitoring.
-* Supports multiple Geiger-Müller tubes: HH614 (48 mm long), M4011 (105 mm long), SBM-20 (108 mm long), SI-3BG (50 mm long).
+* Multiple Geiger-Müller tubes: HH614 (48 mm long), M4011 (105 mm long), SBM-20 (108 mm long), SI-3BG (50 mm long).
-* Provides device life statistics for monitoring usage and performance of the device.
+* Device life statistics for monitoring usage and performance of the device.
-* Offers 40% more battery life compared to the original firmware.
+* 40% more battery life compared to the original firmware.
-* Features a power-on self-test and safety watchdog.
+* Power-on self-test and safety watchdog.

 ## Installation